About

 What is the Gross Motor Unit (GMU) Measure?

-The GMU Measure is a brief, dichotomously-scored (pass/fail) gross motor development instrument with a 100 point scale.
-The resultant GMU measure indicates how far a child is from lying supine and walking unsupported.
+The GMU Measure is a brief, gross motor development instrument with pass/fail tasks that measure children on a 100-point GMU scale.
+A child's final GMU measure indicates how far the child is from lying supine and walking unsupported.
 The scale and measurement system is based on a construct specification equation that explains 87% variance in gross motor development (Seamon, et. al. 2024).
-Testing a child with as few as 4 GMU Measure items produces a keyform ability map and measure that depicts the child’s gross motor ability along the continuum of gross motor development.
+Testing a child with as few as 4 GMU Measure tasks produces a keyform ability map and measure that depicts the child’s gross motor ability along the continuum of gross motor development.

-Click Here to Select Gross Motor Unit Measure
+Click here to learn more about the Gross Motor Unit Measure

 Share by: